syphr42/docker-logitechmediaserver/README.md

 After starting the container based on this image, access the web app: http://localhost:9000

 The command line interface is available on port 9090.
+TCP and UDP ports 3483 are used for streaming and discovery.

 The Docker image can be found here: https://hub.docker.com/r/syphr/logitechmediaserver